MAKING ART IS ADDICTIVE. IT HAS TO BE.

 or have questions about

-media or price,
+availability, media or

-contact me.
+price, contact me.

 NANCY MCGEE